When last did you enjoy a Delicious Traditional Greek Meal?

 - Cook meatballs for 10 minutes or so, turning occasionally, until fully cooked and well-crusted on all sides.

-- Remove meatballs from skillet onto paper towels.
+- Remove meatballs from the skillet onto paper towels.

 - Discard most of the cooking fat from the skillet.

 - Return skillet to stove-top over medium heat.

 - Whisk the 1 egg yolk with the chicken stock and lemon juice.

-- Add to cooking skillet with the remaining lemon zest, then add the meatballs back in.
+- Add to the cooking skillet with the remaining lemon zest, then add the meatballs back in.